workrahul22/learning/2. Low Level Design/LowLevelDesign.md

     a. new requirement
     b. new feature

-    example today we support Rozerpay and PayU and tomorrow we want to support paytm.
-Then how easy is to extend to the new payment provider will be benchmark for extensibility.
+    For example today we support Rozerpay and PayU and tomorrow we want to support Paytm.
+Then how easy it is to extend to the new payment provider will be a benchmark for extensibility.

     Reasons
        a.
 New Platform: IOs/Web/Android
        b.
 Change of user preferences
        c.
 Product roadmap changes.

 Design Patterns/Principles: Tried and tested solution to common desing problem.
     a. this will help to communicate with follow engineers